-The NAV per Unit varies as the value of the securities in the portfolio changes.
-The Company has no control over the factors that affect the value of the securities in the portfolio.
-Factors unique to each company included in the portfolio, such as changes in its management, strategic direction, achievement of goals, mergers, acquisitions and divestitures, changes in distribution policies and other events, may affect the value of the securities in the portfolio.
-A substantial drop in equities markets could have a negative effect on the Company and could lead to a significant decline in the value of the portfolio and the value of the Shares.

-Shares of the Company may trade in the market at a discount to their NAV and there can be no assurance that the Shares will trade at a price equal to their NAV.
-The NAV will vary in accordance with the value of the securities acquired by the Company.
-The value of the securities acquired by the Company will be affected by business factors and risks that are beyond the control of the Manager, including:
+The NAV per Unit varies as the value of the securities in the Portfolio changes.
+The Company has no control over the factors that affect the value of the securities in the Portfolio.
+Factors unique to each company included in the Portfolio, such as changes in its management, strategic direction, achievement of goals, mergers, acquisitions and divestitures, changes in distribution policies and other events, may affect the value of the securities in the Portfolio.
+A substantial drop in the equities markets could have a negative effect on the Company and could lead to a significant decline in the value of the Portfolio and the value of the Class A Shares and Preferred Shares.
+Class A Shares and Preferred Shares of the Company may trade in the market at a discount to their NAV and there can be no assurance that the Class A Shares or the Preferred Shares will trade at a price equal to their NAV.